 City Centre Motels Ltd. (Developer)

-Originally the City Centre Hotel, 367 Ellice Avenue was designed by local architectural firm Waisman Ross and Associates and was constructed between 1958 and 1959.
-The fourth floor, planned only as a possibility in the original design, was needed to provide additional space almost immediately upon completion (also designed by Waisman Ross and Associates).
-The addition was not intended to significantly alter the original aesthetic of the motel, whose box-like units stack in a clear expression of their corresponding interior space, each with three long windows and an operable transom at the base of the center window.
+Originally the City Centre Hotel, 367 Ellice Avenue was designed by local architectural firm Waisman Ross and Associates.
+It was constructed between 1958 and 1959.
+The fourth floor, planned only as a possibility in the original design, was needed to provide additional space almost immediately.
+It was also designed by Waisman Ross and Associates.
+The addition was not intended to significantly alter the original aesthetic of the motel, whose box-like units stack in a clear expression of their corresponding interior space, each with three long windows and an operable transom at the base of the centre window.

-Upon opening in 1959, the City Centre Motor Hotel was the city’s first triple-decker motel, offering the privacy of a motel with the convenience of a hotel.
-Original facilities included parking space for seventy cars, a coffee shop, drugstore, barber shop, convention hall, banquet room, cocktail lounge and beverage room.
-The City Centre, along with the Charterhouse and Downtowner, were trendsetters and set the bar for a number of similarly designed hotels that sprang up in the mid-sixties.
-Within one year, Winnipeg saw the construction of the Westminster, Dakota Village, Westwood Village and Champs (now Osborne Village) motor hotels.
+When it opened in 1959, the City Centre Motor Hotel was the city’s first triple-decker motel, offering the privacy of a motel with the convenience of a hotel.
+Original facilities included parking space for 70 cars, a coffee shop, drugstore, barber shop, convention hall, banquet room, cocktail lounge and beverage room.
+The City Centre, along with the Charterhouse and Downtowner, were trendsetters and set the bar for a number of similarly designed hotels that sprang up in the mid-1960s.
+Within one year, Westminster, Dakota Village, Westwood Village and Champs (Osborne Village) motor hotels were built.